 This Roasted Brussels Sprouts recipe isn’t like every other – the addition of a bit of nutty Asiago cheese sets it apart from the rest!

 Michigan winter seems to have arrived — we’ve had a couple (very small) snowfalls and I’ve started bundling up the kids.
-Dressing the kids in 43,910,103 layers might be the most annoying part of winter, am I right?
-Technically I guess it’s still fall, but Michigan has never been the best at not blurring the lines between seasons.
+Dressing the kids in what seems like forty layers might be the most annoying part of winter, am I right?
+Technically I guess it’s still fall, but in Michigan the lines between seasons tend to blur together.

 Thanksgiving is less than two weeks away (insane!), but I’m already ready to move on to Christmas.
 We got a super tall (artificial) Christmas tree last year and I’m itching to get it back up this year.
 There aren’t many material things that bring me more joy than a 9-foot, beautifully lit up Christmas tree full of handmade ornaments crafted by my children.